Balancing Privacy and Performance for Private Federated Learning Algorithms: Introduction

 \section{Introduction}

 Recent success of machine learning (ML) can be attributed to the increasing size of both ML models and their training data without significantly modifying existing well-performing architectures.
 This phenomenon has been demonstrated in several studies, e.g., \cite{sun2017revisiting,kaplan2020scaling,chowdhery2022palm,taylor2022galactica}.
-However, this approach implicitly assumes access to a massive training dataset that can be gathered and centralized in a single location.
-In many application domains, especially in healthcare, data collection naturally occurs in separate sites, such as mobile/IoT devices or hospitals, and local datasets cannot be directly shared with a central repository or data center due to privacy or strategic concerns~\cite{dwork2014algorithmic,apple,burki2019pharma,gdpr}.
+However, this approach is infeasible since it needs to store a massive training dataset in a single location.

-To solve this issue, Federated Learning (FL)~\cite{konevcny2016afederated,FEDLEARN2016,FEDOPT2016} has emerged as a feasible solution to facilitate collaboration among clients with limited data sharing, enabling the training of models across multiple data providers.
-Initially designed for many small clients like smartphones or IoT devices, FL has been expanded to involve fewer but more prominent clients, such as hospitals or banks~\cite{kairouz2019advances,wang2021field}.
-These two scenarios are now known as \textit{cross-device FL} and \textit{cross-silo FL} respectively, and they pose distinct challenges and are suited for specific use cases~\cite{kairouz2019advances}.
-In this work, we focus mainly on cross-silo FL to enable efficient collaboration across different hospitals.

-One of the main reasons why FL can be useful for medical applications is that it allows medical data to remain private and secure.
-FL enables medical data to stay in the hospital's secure network, and only the aggregated updates are shared among the participating clients.
-This constraint ensures that the data is not vulnerable to security breaches or unauthorized access.
-Furthermore, FL is beneficial for medical applications because it addresses the issue of data ownership since this data is often owned by patients or hospitals, making it difficult to access and use in research.